 Capo d’Acqua & Capestrano: hearty food & medieval castle

 I was so proud to make it to Capo d’Acqua on time.
 But after saying hello and introducing myself to a group of super friendly Italian, French and Belgian scuba divers, it all started with food… a lot of food!
 On the way to Capo d’Acqua, I had made a stop on one of the fantastic Italian motorway petrol station, as usual, the shop was filled with delicious food, and I couldn’t resist a mozzarella tomato focaccia sandwich and a cafe macchiato.
 “Why did I do that?”
 I told myself, as mouth-watering food kept coming in front of me.
 I understood there was no chance for an afternoon dive as everyone was enjoying a very long lunch in the large and elegantly decorated restaurant of the tiny village of Capo d’Acqua.
-I was full, but I couldn’t stop tasting everything because all dishes were so tasty and so different from what we may call Italian food abroad.
+I was full, but I couldn’t stop tasting everything because all the dishes were so tasty and so different from what we may call Italian food abroad.
 I thought that as it was fresh water diving, for sure, I wouldn’t need too much weight on top of my drysuit!

 After lunch, I was offered to tour the medieval town of Capestrano, overlooking Capodacqua Lake.
 This way we could explore the area while waiting for the night so I could start diving directly with the fantastic Capodacqua Night & Colours event!
 Capestrano is so close, you shouldn’t miss it when visiting Capodacqua.
-The tiny town has unfortunately suffered from the recent earthquakes (2006, 2009).
+The tiny town has unfortunately suffered from recent earthquakes (2006, 2009).
 Most buildings had scaffoldings to hold them.
 Nevertheless, the charm of this ancient town on the slopes of the Apennine Mountains with its 12th Century Church and 13th Century Castle is undeniable.
 Don’t hesitate to go inside the Castle, the visit is free, and the view from the wall is breath-taking.
 We got a stunning purple sunset over the top of the snowy mountains.
 After our tour, we cheered with a glass of Aperol Spritz (Aperol + Prosecco + a slice of orange, my favourite drink in Italy) at the only bar in the village, right next to the Castle.
-The inhabitants were quite puzzled to suddenly see so many people!
+The inhabitants were quite puzzled to see so many people!

 I finally took my quarters in the charming “Agriturismo” (B&B) that was my home for the night.
 It was a superb place, with a terrace and a garden overlooking Capodacqua Lake and Capestrano Castle in the background.
-The house was all of carved stones, fully equipped with a kitchen, cakes and a coffee maker for breakfast and a comfortable bathroom for relaxing warm showers after the dives.
-I was literally in the middle of Italian countryside to dive, and I loved it!
+The house was made of carved stones, fully equipped with a kitchen, cakes and a coffee maker for breakfast and a comfortable bathroom for relaxing warm showers after the dives.
+I was literally in the middle of the Italian countryside to scuba dive, and I loved it!

-Diving in Capodacqua Lake by night then by day
+Diving in Capodacqua Lake night and day

 As a result of my afternoon arrival on Saturday, my first dive in Capo d’Acqua was directly a night dive.
 When I approached the lake, I could already see at the surface yellow, green and blue spots of light.
-Knowing that preparing my scuba diving equipment in the dark is not the easiest thing, I had already put my undersuit and my dry suit to the waist, and prepared my underwater housing for my camera at the B&B. As the diving centre was just downhill on the lake shore, that was the easiest option.
+Knowing that preparing my scuba diving equipment in the dark is not the easiest thing, I had already put my undersuit and my dry suit to the waist and prepared my underwater housing for my camera at the B&B. As the diving centre was just downhill on the lake shore, that was the easiest option.
 But still, putting my BCB on the tank, adjusting my regulator, worse, dealing with my direct system hose that was slightly loose on the first stage gave me enough struggle in the dark.
 I closed my dry suit, adjusted my weight belt and carried my equipped tank to the shore to just put it on my back at the very last moment.
 Finally, here I was, sitting on the metal stairs, fins on, mask on, ok!

 The dive guide of Atlantide dive centre, asked me”Did you dive here before?”, I answered “No”.”OK, easy, just follow me and don’t touch anything!”